adomi-io/odoo/README.md

 Add the branch name to the [.github/workflows/docker-publish.yml](./.github/workflows/docker-publish.yml) file under `push` and `pull_request` branches.

+The resulting image will automatically be built, unit-tested, deployed, and scheduled for update.

 ## Repository unit tests

 The testing script is located in [./tests/unit-tests.sh](./tests/unit-tests.sh)